ritua2/BOINCatTACC/README.md

 3. I just submitted a job and it does not appear in the results ops page
 	* boinc-docker-server needs to download the images before any further processing is done.
 For large images (> 1 Gb) this process can take time if the server has a low amount of RAM.

+4. I received a job without an empty compressed results file
+Try to obtain your results in a regular file, since those are the files that our file retrieval tool supports.
+In general, use the general outputs or texts files.
+Avoid images and binary files for results.
+Using plotting inside a BOINC job may cause problems, since most graphic libraries assume a screen.